Mostly Cloudy ~

 The ticking teaches me the "what will never be" lore,

-to see your smile one last time...the clock tells me I can not.
+to see your smile again ... the clock tells me I can not.